UH-CI/reproducibility-workshop-git-jupyter/git_lessons/git_workflow.md

 ### Adding remote commits

 1. Change into the 'other_git_workshop' folder with `cd`
-1. In Atom, Change the first line in '00_analysis.py' to say 'We got interesting data.'
+1. In an editor, Change the first line in '00_analysis.py' to say 'We got interesting data.'
 1. In your terminal, stage the change to '00_analysis.py' with `git add`
 1. Commit the change to '00_analysis.py' with `git commit` using an informative commit message.